WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-01-implement-aad-authentication-to-access-azure-sql-databases.md

 ## Configure AAD Authentication for an Azure SQL Server

-You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/tree/master/CustomerApi" target="_blank" rel="noopener noreferrer">Github</a>.
+You can find the code of the demo on <a href="https://github.com/WolfgangOfner/MicroserviceDemo/tree/master/CustomerApi" target="_blank" rel="noopener noreferrer">GitHub</a>.

 In one of my previous posts, I have created an SQL Server that runs all my databases.
 If you also have an SQL server, you have to set an Active Directory admin.
 This admin can be either an AAD user or a group.
 Without this admin, the SQL server won't be able to authenticate your users against the AAD.

 You can either use the Azure portal or Azure CLI to set the Active Directory admin.
 If you use the portal, open your SQL server and select the Active Directory admin pane.
 There, click on Set admin, search for your user or group and save your selection.

-If you use the Azure CLI, use the following query to get all aad users:
+If you use the Azure CLI, use the following query to get all AAD users:

 <script src="https://gist.github.com/WolfgangOfner/2a369b0bd181aaec0219fc066d7fc215.js"></script>